morinota/markdown-translator/sample_markdown.md

 We further consider user return pattern as a supplement to click / no click label in order to capture more user feedback information.

+Subsequently, Gupta et al. [12] described a specialized system to generate Tweet recommendations in real time, insights from which were later deployed in GraphJet [31].

 ## math etc.

 $$